bluesky-social/atproto-website/content/blog/create-post.md

 }
 ```

+Posts can have several types of embeds: record embeds, images and exernal embeds (like link/webpage cards, which is the preview that shows up when you post a URL).
+The [Lexicon for embeds](https://atproto.com/lexicons/app-bsky-embed) specifies that only a single embed type can be included per post, and that the embedded object needs to include a `$type` field.
+In practice, this means that, for example, you cannot embed both a post record ("quote post") *and* embed images in the same post.

 ### Images Embeds

-When you post an image on Bluesky, that image is treated as an embedded object to a post.
+Images are also embedded objects in a post.
 Each post can contain up to four images, and each image can have its own alt text and is limited to 1,000,000 bytes in size.

-Image files are *referenced* by posts, but are not actually *included* in the post (eg, using `bytes` with base64 encoding).
-The image files are first uploaded as "blobs" using `com.atproto.repo.uploadBlob`, which returns a `blob` metadata object, which is then embedded in the post record itself.

-**Warning:** Image files in particular often contain personally identifiable metadata (EXIF metadata), including the time and GPS coordinates where the image was created, and information about the camera hardware which could be used to link back to a specific device or individual.
-It is a strongly recommended best practice to strip this metadata from image files before uploading, unless there is a specific informed intent to share that metadata.
-The server (PDS) may be more strict about blocking upload of such metadata by default in the future, but it is currently the responsibility of clients (and apps) to sanitize files before upload today.

-The mimetype for an image must be provided at upload time, via the `Content-Type` HTTP header.
 This example code demonstrates reading an image file from disk and uploading it, capturing a `blob` in the response:
 ```python
 IMAGE_PATH = "./example.png"
 IMAGE_MIMETYPE = "image/png"